Upselling and Cross-Selling Enhance Customer Experiences

-You pull into the drive-through, and there is a vaguely menacing, large plastic clown head waiting to take your order.
-The face lights up, and a scratchy voice emanates from the frozen, grinning face asking, “Would you like to try our combo meal today?”
+You pull into the drive-through, and there is a large plastic clown head waiting to take your order.
+The face lights up, and a scratchy voice emanates from the grinning face asking, “Would you like to try our combo meal today?”

-If you are like me, this kind of honks you off, because all you really want is the “Big Burger,” and the meddlesome, intrusive clown head has kind of screwed up your train of thought.
+This kind of honks me off.
+All I really want is the “Big Burger,” and the clown head has kind of screwed up my train of thought.

-Sorry, the relentless clown head will not allow you to have it your way; “Large fries are only a dime more!”
+Sorry, the talking clown head will not allow me to have it my way: “Large fries are only a dime more!”

-You stare at the leering plastic face of the clown and start to stutter a protest, “No, I just want …”
+I stare at the plastic face of the clown and start to stutter a protest, “No, I just want …”

 It’s ironic that we can easily train a ninth-grader to upsell unwanted fries at your local burger doodle, but getting a college-educated sales professional to do this with a million-dollar, industrial-equipment order can be nearly impossible.